-The polar regions of the Antarctic and the Arctic are indicators of the changing global climate, and there is a lot of research underway to investigate how changing conditions will affect the polar ecosystems and beyond.
-The Korean Polar Research Institute (KOPRI) uses Raman spectroscopy in combination with Linkam stages to study ice crystals and chemical processes in polar ice in order to better understand climate change.
+The Korean Polar Research Institute (KOPRI) used Raman spectroscopy in combination with Linkam stages to study ice crystals and chemical processes in polar ice in order to better understand climate change.

-Breaking new ground in thin film research with temperature-controlled ellipsometry
+Breaking new ground in thin film research with temperature-controlled ellipsometry.

-Studies shed new light on phase transitions and laser-induced nucleation
+Studies shed new light on phase transitions and laser-induced nucleation using Linkam’s THMS600.

 Using in situ characterisation approaches to study catalytic activity

-Geological Applications of Temperature Controlled Microscopy
+Geological Applications of Temperature Controlled Microscopy using Linkam’s MDS600

 Using FTIR spectroscopy to image large and multi-phase samples and monitor fast dynamic processes

-Researchers reveal high temperature stability of exotic silicon phases
+Researchers reveal high temperature stability of exotic silicon phases using Linkam’s THMS600.

 Monoglyceride-structured emulsions as a probiotic delivery system for low-fat ice cream